r-token/the-golden-hurricast/src/pages/2020-09-19-mama-we-made-it/index.md

 sortDate: "2020/09/19"
 title: "Mama (Monty), We Made It"
 authors: "Ryan Token"
-excerpt: "The 2020 football season is finally upon us.
-Here's a look at how we got here."
+excerpt: "The 2020 football season has dawned for Tulsa.
+Here's a look back at how we got here."
 tags: ['football', 'hype']
 ---